MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 A recurring journal is a general journal with specific fields for managing transactions that you post frequently with few or no changes, such as rent, subscriptions, electricity, and heat.
 Using these fields for recurring transactions, you can post both fixed and variable amounts.
 With a recurring journal, entries that will be posted regularly need to be typed in only once.
 That is, the accounts, dimensions and dimension values and so on that you enter will be remain in the journal after posting.
 If any adjustments are necessary, you can make them with each posting.

-Pros: flexible invoicing periods defined with [Date Formulas](/ui-enter-date-ranges#using-date-formulas)
+Pros: flexible invoicing periods defined with [Date Formulas](ui-enter-date-ranges#using-date-formulas)

 Cons: there is no out-of-the-box possibility to print and send invoice.

-For more information, see [Working with Recurring Journals](/ui-work-general-journals#working-with-recurring-journals)
+For more information, see [Working with Recurring Journals](ui-work-general-journals#working-with-recurring-journals)

 ## Create multiple invoices based on recurring job journal
 The recurring job journal is a more advanced alternative to general journal.
-You define content, including Items, Resources and G/L Accounts, that should be repeated for each job, specify recurring frequency.
+You define Items, Resources and G/L Accounts, that should be repeated for each job, specify recurring frequency.
 After posting recurring job journal you can create multiple invoices with **Create Job Sales Invoice** task.
 You can review and post created invoices in the **Sales Invoices** window.

 Pros: standard invoicing procedure with all benefits, like standard and customer layouts for, communication preferences.